LANTITE

 People who are planning to start an accredited teaching degree can take the test before they begin their studies.
 This includes Year 11 and 12 students, recent school leavers, mature-age applicants, mid-career changers, and those enrolled in pathway courses.

-• Attempt (but do not have to pass) at least one of the tests (literacy or numeracy) by the end of your first year
+• Attempt (but do not have to pass) both literacy and numeracy tests ) by the end of your first year (i.e before you complete the first eight units).

-• Pass both components by the end of your third year
+• Pass both tests by the end of your third year.

 Importantly, you cannot complete your final-year placement unless both components are passed.